-Although root pruning is an art of its own and I won’t go too far into it here, basically you’ll want to use a tool called a root hook (or just some chopsticks) to detangle the roots and remove soil.
-Then, you remove some of the larger roots, trying to keep the small ones intact.
+Although root pruning is an art of its own and I won’t go too far into it here, basically, you’ll want to use a tool called a root hook (or just some chopsticks) to untangle the roots and remove soil.
+Then you remove some of the larger roots, trying to keep the small ones intact.
 This process makes sure the remaining roots can breathe and also helps keep the plant’s growth compact.

 After you’re done root pruning, it’s time to move the plant back into its container.